webcoder31/grunt-init-jquery-boilerplate/README.md

 # jquery-plugin-boilerplate

-> Get a ready-to-use jQuery plugin boilerplate in less than a minute and start developing right now!
+> Get a ready-to-use jQuery plugin boilerplate in less than a minute and start coding right now!

 <!-- Link's sortcuts -->
 [grunt]: http://gruntjs.com/